Sensory ecology: Noise level changes

 Hearing is a particularly important sense for marine species.
 Because of low light penetration, hearing is often more useful than vision in marine environments.
 In addition, sound travels about five times faster in water than in land, and over greater distances.
 Sounds are important for the survival and reproduction of marine species.
 Over the last century, human activities have increasingly added sounds to water environments.
 These activities can impede the ability of fish to hear sounds, and can interfere with communication, predator avoidance, prey detection, and even navigation.
 Whales, for example, are at risk of reductions in foraging efficiency and mating opportunities as a result of noise pollution.
+Intense noise can also cause ear damage for whales, impacting their use of echolocation for orientation and may even startle them so badly that they engage in stranding as a flight response (commonly known as bleaching).
 In recent years, the creation of offshore wind turbines has led conservationists and ecologists to study how the noises produced from these turbines may affect marine species.
 Studies have found that the sounds created by wind turbines may have significant effects on the communication of marine mammal species such as seals and porpoises.
 This research has been applied to development projects.
 For example, a recent report assessed the risks of the acoustic changes brought on by offshore wind farms on fish communities.